Async Batch Processing for High-Volume Invoices

 from typing import List, Tuple

-def extract_line_items_by_region(pdf_path: str, target_keywords: List[str]) -> List[Tuple[str, float]]:
+def extract_line_items_sync(pdf_path: str, target_keywords: List[str]) -> List[Tuple[str, str]]:

 items = []